 What lotion is good for sun rash?

-You can use gentle moisturizers or creams containing hydrocortisone for relief.
+You can use gentle moisturizers or creams containing hydrocortisonei XA topical steroid drug used to relieve swelling, redness, itching, and other discomfort caused by skin conditions. for relief.

 - Sun rash occurs due to the continuous exposure of skin to sunlight.